 - More up-and-down glucose variability during the day

-Paying attention to how your blood sugar responds to your diet and lifestyle is a great first step in improving metabolic health.
+Paying attention to how your blood sugar responds to your diet and lifestyle is a significant first step in improving metabolic health.
 A continuous glucose monitor is one of the best tools for this job, but you can also do it with a glucometer.
-Given that there are diverse and contradictory health and dietary messages coming at us from all angles, it can be helpful to have an objective data stream that tells us continuously whether we are staying on track in keeping glucose stable.
+Given that diverse and contradictory health and dietary messages come at us from all angles, it can be helpful to have an objective data stream that tells us continuously whether we are staying on track in keeping glucose stable.

-By tracking glucose, we can identify how food and lifestyle choices are directly impacting our metabolic health, with a closed feedback loop that fosters rapid learning and ability to modulate.
-People can have very different glucose responses to the exact same food, so knowing how you are personally affected by a particular meal is key.
+By tracking glucose, we can identify how food and lifestyle choices directly impact our metabolic health with a closed feedback loop that fosters rapid learning and the ability to modulate.
+People can have very different glucose responses to the exact same food, so knowing how you are personally affected by a particular meal is critical.

-There are many strategies for improving metabolic health, ranging from eating less refined foods, to pairing carbohydrates with protein, to exercise, to engaging in a mindfulness practice.
-Behaviors like walking after meals, eating fiber, and regular exercise will likely contribute to better scores.
-If you didn’t sleep well, or ate foods that spike your blood sugar, you may find your metabolic fitness score lower, between 40 and 60.
+Many strategies for improving metabolic health include eating less refined foods (which make up a significant number of calories among Americans), pairing carbohydrates with protein to exercise, prioritizing sufficient protein intake, and engaging in a mindfulness practice.
+Behaviors like walking after meals, eating fiber, and regular exercise (building muscle is especially important) will likely contribute to better scores, plus numerous health benefits in general.
+If you didn’t sleep well or ate foods that spike your blood sugar, you may find your metabolic fitness score lower, between 40 and 60.
 The average Levels user has a metabolic fitness score between 70 and 80.

 Developing metabolic fitness and maintaining good metabolic health requires effort and repetition.
-Just like the process of improvement in athletics, martial arts, meditation, or any other practice, consistency is key.
+Just like the process of improvement in athletics, martial arts, meditation, or any other practice, consistency is vital.